 C. Assessment of strategies to address plant constraints and improve redundancy.

 Efforts continue to improve plant operational procedures and practices.
-LSM and operations staff continue to work with consultants to populate Process Hazard Analysis software that will be used to facilitate a risk assessment of West Point and to develop associated mitigation strategies.
-It is expected that this initial data population will be complete in Q2 2021.
+Phase two of the consultant's work began in June 2021, which includes Process Hazard Analysis software customization6.
+The software will be used to facilitate a risk assessment of West Point Treatment Plant and to develop associated mitigation strategies.
+The first of seven workshops geared toward this effort was also held in June.